cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

  Your home folder
 ******************

-Your home folder can hold 100GB of data and is meant to store your personal programs and related caches, configuration files, and similar files that are not related to your projects.
+Your home folder can hold 100 GB of data and is meant to store your personal programs and related caches, configuration files, and similar files that are not related to your projects.